 - Toss the sprouts in a large bowl with the seasoning and oil.
 Add to pan with cut sides facing down and pour veggie stock over top.

-- Cook covered over medium heat until the stock is fully absorbed, but be careful not to overcook or the sprouts will stick to the pan.
+- Cook covered over medium heat until the stock is fully absorbed (about 7 to 10 minutes), but be careful not to overcook or the sprouts will stick to the pan.

 - Remove from the pan and toss with cranberries